tommcginty/Udacity-FSND-Capstone/README.md

 # Udacity Full Stack Developer Capstone
 This is my capstone project for Udacity's Full Stack Nanodegree Program.
 This project creates the backbone for a casting agency's application.
-In it, employees - depending on their role - can view, add, update or delete and actor from the database. https://central-casting.herokuapp.com
+In it, employees - depending on their role - can view, add, update or delete an actor from the database. https://central-casting.herokuapp.com

 ## Tech Stack